djwoodward/sqlite-crud-repository/README.md

 	}
 ```
 #### 2. SqliteCrudRepository
-  * The interface too all operations on the Sqlite database
+  * The interface to all operations on the Sqlite database
   * Operations: create, read, update, and delete.
 ```java
 	@Bean